« Previous Page

 Clinical trials are taking place in many parts of the country.
 Information about ongoing clinical trials is available from the NCI website.
 Choosing the most appropriate cancer treatment is a decision that ideally involves the patient, family, and health care team.

 The doctor may remove the cancer using one of the following operations:

 After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy after surgery to kill any cancer cells that are left.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated, or whether the tumor is low-risk or high-risk.

 Combination chemotherapy is treatment using more than one anticancer drug.

-See Drugs Approved for Gestational Trophoblastic Tumors for more information.
+See Drugs Approved for Gestational Trophoblastic Disease for more information.